hypo69/hypo/pytest/gemini - set 2/en/src/webdriver/chrome/_docs/how_to_istall_chrome_for_testing.md

 4. **Specific Error Message Check:** The `test_install_chrome_driver_invalid_path` now asserts that the correct error message is raised.
 This is important for debugging and to know the error is precisely as expected.

-5. **Missing Parameter Test:** A test `test_install_chrome_driver_missing_parameter` has been added to demonstrate how to test for correct exception handling of missing input parameters.
+5. **Missing Parameter Test:** A test `test_install_chrome_driver_missing_parameter` has been added to demonStarte how to test for correct exception handling of missing input parameters.

 6. **Meaningful Test Names:** The test names clearly describe the purpose of each test.